ThongLe/compose-pgvector/README.md

-# Postgresql & PgAdmin powered by compose
+# Postgresql with pgvector extension & PgAdmin powered by compose

 ## Requirements: